kubernetes/examples/staging/javaweb-tomcat-sidecar/README.md

 ![](workflow.png?raw=true "Workflow")

-As you can see, user can create a `sample:v2` container as sidecar to "provide" war file to Tomcat by copying it to the shared `emptyDir` volume.
+As you can see, user can create a `sample:v2` container as an `initContainers` object to "provide" war file to Tomcat by copying it to the shared `emptyDir` volume.
 And Pod will make sure the two containers compose an "atomic" scheduling unit, which is perfect for this case.
 Thus, your application version management will be totally separated from web server management.

+By using an init-container the `tomcat` container is assured of the `war` file existing before start up as the pod will not start normal containers until all init-containers have completed successfully.

 For example, if you are going to change the configurations of your Tomcat: